 - Discovery Wildlife Park (Innisfail) provides forever homes to bears and exotic animals that cannot be released to the wild.
 They also provide several fascinating interpretive programs (and enrichment activities) each day.
 Read about our visit here: Make Memories at Discovery Wildlife Park.

-- Yamnuska Wolfdog Sanctuary (Cochrane) serves as a haven for more than 40 rescued or surrendered wolfdogs of varying wolf content.
+- Yamnuska Wolfdog Sanctuary (Cochrane) serves as a haven for more than 55 rescued or surrendered wolfdogs of varying wolf content.
 Take a tour to learn more about these majestic animals.
 For information on our experience, read this story: Visiting Yamnuska Wolfdog Sanctuary.

-25. Watch a play or concert on Canadaโs largest outdoor stage
+25. Watch a play or concert on Canada’s largest outdoor stage

-The Badlands Amphitheatre, in Drumheller, is home to Canadaโs largest outdoor stage and the annual Badlands Passion Play (2023 is its 28th season!).
-Enjoy an open air performance in the badlands.
-Upcoming events include Johnny Reid (August 11, 2023); The Dead South (August 12, 2023); Allison Russell (August 26, 2023); Badlands VanFest (August 25-27, 2023); and Roots, Blues, and Barbecue (September 9, 2023).
+The Badlands Amphitheatre, in Drumheller, is home to Canada’s largest outdoor stage and the annual Badlands Passion Play (2024 is its 29th season!).
+Enjoy an open air performance, concert, or music festival in the badlands.

 Know Before You Go